Kerbside recycling boxes and a food caddy are collected by the Council's crews across the Borough.

 What can go in your kerbside boxes?

-Kerbside box with A net for plastics and cans
+Kerbside box with net for plastics and cans

 Plastic bottles and containers should be emptied, washed and squashed.

-Kerbside box with A lid for paper and cardboard
+Kerbside box with lid for paper and cardboard

-Large cardboard boxes should be flattened and broken down, then placed neatly underneath/beside your kerbside box.
+Large cardboard boxes should be flattened and broken down to a size no bigger than the kerbside boxes base, otherwise the cardboard will not fit in the recycling truck.
+The flattened cardboard should be placed neatly underneath/beside your kerbside box.

 Things to remember